herrwinfried/EasierWsaInstaller/README.md

 ## **Virtual Machine Platform must be active.**

 > Open windows terminal as administrator.
 You can easily enable it by typing the following command.
-You should have enabled Ubuntu or OpenSUSE TumbleWeed WSL when you installed it.
+You should have enabled Ubuntu, OpenSUSE TumbleWeed or Debian WSL when you installed it.

 > ```
 > dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 > ```
-> You need to Activate [WSL](https://aka.ms/wslstorepage) also to use ubuntu or openSUSE TumbleWeed
+> You need to Activate [WSL](https://aka.ms/wslstorepage) also to use ubuntu, openSUSE TumbleWeed or Debian

 # What to do before you start